 Companies have now realized that customers are the heart and soul of a business.
-Whether it is customer retention, customer advocacy, or a competitive advantage that it is wanting, it first needs to provide the best customer service possible when it is needed, so customers actually want to come back for more.
+Whether it is customer retention, customer advocacy, or a competitive advantage that it wants, it first needs to provide the best customer service possible when it is required.
+Hence, customers actually want to come back for more.

 What is Customer Support?

 Understand this: customer support is the variety of services a business offers to help its customers get the most out of its products and resolve any problems that may arise.

 Customer support can include anything from answering customer questions to providing assistance with onboarding and troubleshooting or even upgrading customers to a new service or product.